BReissman/dnd-scripts/README.md

 # dnd-scripts
 Collection of functions and scripts to help w/ Dungeons and Dragons; written for R v3.4.

-# Dungeons and Dragons R Functions
-# Authors: Benjamin Reissman
+Authors: Benjamin Reissman
-# Created May 28, 2018; Last updated May 29, 2018
+Created May 28, 2018; Last updated May 29, 2018